Kudo510/CustomObjectDetection/README.md

 ### What is done
 Using zip for for loop

+Building Pytorch project
 ### What is left
-Using pytorch lighting for training (rewrite the train loop as well as eval loop) build pytorch lighting project
+Using pytorch lighting for training and testing (rewrite the train loop as well as eval loop)

+Using wandb